-Note: It is the student's responsibility to be familiar with the information contained in the Course Outline
+Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

 Course Description:

 This course is designed to help students gain an understanding of the learning process.
 The course will focus on helping students to understand how children learn.
 Emphasis will be placed upon learning modalities and styles.
 There will also be an examination of theories of child development, behavioural, cognitive, and social approaches, teaching and learning, intelligence, socio-cultural diversity, exceptionalities, and motivating students to learn.
 Prerequisite: None